sshyran/example-upload-creative-Adzerk-API-gem/README.md

 ## Running

 You'll need to install [Ruby](https://www.ruby-lang.org/en/documentation/installation/) 2.0 or higher for your platform if you don't already have it.
-This proj ect has been tested with Ruby 2.3.1.
+This project has been tested with Ruby 2.3.1.

 Once you have Ruby, you'll need to install [bundler](https://bundler.io) with `gem i bundler` or similar.